-Amnesia is, I explain to my students (when I have them), the key to understanding not just this film but all art films.
-This is not the search for small meanings here, or even big ones, but medium size ones.
-If film itself--the physical, ever-decaying reels of it, most of which are deteriorating in dark hidden chambers deep under long closed cinemas and Nazi bombing rubble--was to go into analysis, under the care of an licensed emulsion scratch that grew and shrank (fee-wise) according to the size of the epiphanies realized, then this film would be that breakthrough session.
-Film has a message for us!
-It says, hey, 'sorry for misleading you, who choose the cinema in favor of some full dumb life playing sports or pursuing fame, money, power, altruism. sorry for leading you astray.'
-Cinema realizes now too late it had no right to dominate us so completely.
-It took advantage of our vulnerability to the dark and images, and it made certain deals with our unconscious we didn't even know about.
+Amnesia is, I explain to my students (when I have them - which is never), the key to understanding not just this film but all art films.
+This is not the search for small meanings here, or even big ones, but nones.
+If film itself--the physical, ever-decaying reels of it, most of which are deteriorating in dark hidden chambers deep under long closed cinemas and Nazi bombing rubble--was to go into psychoanalysis, under the care of an licensed emulsion scratch that grew and shrank (fee-wise) according to the size of the epiphanies realized, then this film would be that breakthrough session.
+The result?
+Film has a message for us: Hey, it says, sorry for misleading you.
+You, my watchers, who choose to watch me, the cinema, instead of living some full dumb life playing sports or pursuing fame, money, power, altruism: sorry for leading you astray.
+It realizes now (that it's too late) it had no right to dominate us so completely.
+It took advantage of our vulnerability to the dark and glowing images, the bulb using its wattage to hypnotize a nation of moths, and it made certain deals with our unconscious we didn't even know about.

-Playing around with speed and reversals, decomposing blobs around a lighted figure in a dark room seem to be breathing in and out of dissolving bubbling lava-like abstraction and almost like free association BOOM there's a volcano.
+Playing around with speed and reversals, decomposing blobs around a lighted figure in a dark room seem to be breathing in and out of dissolving bubbling lava-like abstraction and--almost like free association--BOOM there's a volcano.
 And while each of the interlocked stories and subroutines feels familiar, there's no time or inclination to really identify or understand: a woodsman comes into the forbidden cave to rescue his lady love from a wolf pack in an inverted Red Riding Hood myth, he thinks.
 But they're all dead and she's shaking as if possessed, and then, what?
 Rather than speak on the crime of squid theft, the volcano lectures the gathered tribe on the impossibility of gaseous emissions speaking coherently.

 This boredom speaks not so much to our diminished attention span as much as our addiction to reproduced images and sound.
-Our loss of contact with the real has become awkward, like that friend you should have called last week when they got out of the hospital, but waited too long so now just thinking about calling them makes us break out in a cold sweat.
+Our loss of contact with the real has become awkward, like that friend we should have called last week when they got out of the hospital, but we waited too long so now just thinking about calling them makes us break out in a cold sweat.
 We've alienated the real to the point we resent anyone who uses our beloved imaginary-symbolic realm as a tool to bring us back to it.
 As a result, we're burdened by the constant need to have the TV on, or the radio, or ear buds, or (for me) a white noise machine.
 Silence and emptiness are too tomb-like to endure.
-The existential lonesome nipping at our heels barks so quiet the blood flowing through our ears is deafening; we latch onto any promise of escape.
+The existential lonesome nipping at our heels barks so quiet the blood flowing through our ears is deafening; we latch onto any promise of escape, any noise, long as its loud and/or steady.
 Up north they don't seem to need that.
 Maybe loneliness couldn't find them in all that forest and had given up.
 Or the wind howls constant like a lullaby.

 Now we've learned to hold it in, like good little boys and girls who paid attention during that instructional film on potty training.
-And the figure we so venerated in our cribs was getting smaller every year of our growth, like Alice on a slow-slow-slowly kicking in mushroom.
+And the figure we so venerated in our cribs was getting smaller every year of our growth, like Alice on a slow-slow-slowly kicking-in mushroom.

 Also spracht der filmdose!

-The Film Cannister tells of his rich childhood: Udo Kier played his ghost dad and like all ghost dads also plays ghost dad as ghost dads are always erupting like burns in the emuslion, ja?
-Udo is no different.
+The Film Cannister tells of his rich childhood: Udo Kier played his ghost dad and like all ghost dads is always erupting like burns in the emuslion, ja?
 He keeps making final farewells to his son, leaving him a can of fake mustaches with which to fool his blind wife in any Oedipal domestic clinches that might result after sufficient time has elapsed.
 Trouble is: Udo, with ghost beer and a friend he met in the afterlife, comes back again and again.
 Dad, thirty feet high, passing us a can of mustaches to call our own, with Udo's soulful eyes to swim in.
 Are we not men, we who wake up from drunken black-outs?
 As children in the night?
 Wearing canned mustaches?